lindseymysse/simple-toggle-forms/README.md

 <link rel="stylesheet" type="text/css" href="/simple-toggle-menu.css">
 ```

-  the variables for this menu look like this:
+Adjust the variables for this menu with the following variables:

 ``` CSS